osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 ## Change your timezone (optional)

-Change your timezone by click on the time in the upper-right hand corner, selecting "Time & Date settings", and clicking on the appropriate timezone.
+Change your timezone by clicking on the time in the upper-right hand corner, selecting "Time & Date settings", and clicking on the appropriate timezone.

 # Environment overview
 #